 Clifford H. Aronson

-Clifford H. Aronson focuses his practice on advising clients in antitrust matters relating to mergers and acquisitions.
+Clifford H. Aronson serves as the North American leader of Skadden’s Antitrust and Competition Group.
+He focuses his practice on advising clients in antitrust matters relating to mergers and acquisitions.
 He has been involved in numerous high-profile transactions and strategic alliances across multiple industries, including entertainment, consumer products, health care, manufacturing, pharmaceutical, retail and technology.
-Mr. Aronson, who is listed in the top tier in Chambers USA: America’s Leading Lawyers for Business, also has been included repeatedly in Chambers Global: The World’s Leading Lawyers for Business, The Best Lawyers in America and The International Who’s Who of Competition Lawyers.
+Mr. Aronson, who is listed in the top tier in Chambers USA: America’s Leading Lawyers for Business, also has been included repeatedly in Chambers Global: The World’s Leading Lawyers for Business, The Best Lawyers in America, Lawdragon 500 Leading Lawyers in America and The International Who’s Who of Competition Lawyers.
 Law360 also selected Mr. Aronson as one of its “Competition MVPs” in 2012.

 His representations include: